Geod-Geom/py2DIC/README.md

 ## :wrench: Installation and usage

-For installing and testing the software, please follow the instructions described in the manual.
+To install and test the software, please follow the instructions in the manual.

 ## :camera: Datasets